richardschoen/howtostuff/installcronie.md

   */1  *  *  *  *  QSECOFR system "SNDMSG MSG(CRONJOB) TOUSR(QSYSOPR)"
 ```

-# Make sure crontab file is owned by root user for running system jobs
+# Make sure crontab file and cron directories are owned by root user for running system jobs

 Run the following commands from a SSH session to make sure root user (QSECOFR) owns the files and directories.
 Otherwise your crontab will not run correctly because of permission errors even though the crond daemon will start up.